Largest Gold Drilling Program in Quebec

 This profile is part of a paid investor education campaign.*

-Bonterra Resources (TSXV:BTR; US:BONXF, FWB:9BR1) is a Canadian gold exploration company based in Vancouver.
+Bonterra Resources (TSXV:BTR; US:BONXF, FWB:9BR1) is a Canadian gold exploration company advancing its gold assets in Quebec.
 The company’s primary holding is the Gladiator Gold project in Quebec, Canada.
-The management is to working on defining a multi-million ounce, high grade gold resource at its 100 percent controlled Gladiator Gold Deposit in the Abitibi Gold Belt in Quebec.
+The management is to working on defining a multi-million ounce, high grade gold resource at its 100 percent controlled Gladiator Gold Deposit in the Abitibi greenstone belt in Quebec.

 The company is currently advancing the Gladiator Gold project towards production.
 Located in what the Fraser Institute calls a top-10 mining jurisdiction, the property has a 2012 inferred resource estimate of 905,000 tonnes at 9.37 g/t gold, equivalent to 273,000 ounces of gold.
 This was developed following 15,600 meters of drilling on the property.
 Since then, further drilling has been conducted and the company has scheduled an additional 70,000 meters of drilling within the next year.
+The project also sits alongside Windfall Lake deposit.
 As the company continues advancing the project, they expect to publish an updated NI 43-101 mineral resource estimate.

 Alongside its exploration work, Bonterra Resources has also been conducting metallurgical testing which has been returning promising results.
 The gravity concentrate recoveries are range from 68.3 to 76.1 percent, while Bonterra Resources’ peers are recovering 20 to 35 percent.

 Bonterra Resources’ management team and directors bring extensive experience in mining that enables them to continue exploring and developing the Gladiator project.
-The company’s focus on defining and extending the project has been noticed by Sprott Global Resource, who own 10.3 percent of Bonterra’s shares, respectively.
+The company’s focus on defining and extending the project has been noticed by Sprott Global Resource, who own 10.3 percent of Bonterra Resources’ common shares.
 The combined investments of Sprott Global Resources and Kinross (TSX:K,NYSE:KGC), among others, has ensured that the company is fully financed and debt free.